TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 Go To Plugins on the Left Menu & Delete the 2 default options (Hello Dolly & Akismet).

-Add 2 New Plugins By Till Krusse:
+Add 2 New Plugins By Till Krüss :

     I)  Redis Cache
     II) Nginx Cache